dlstrong/github-training-brain-dumps/github_directions.md

 Once the Jupyter host has started up, launch a Python 3 notebook as normal.
 Name this file (by clicking on the "Untitled" at the top) "demo".

-Pop back into your GitHub desktop and you should see a bunch of green code in the code window, and some new files.
-You can tell that these are new files because there is a big green + sign next to them.

 Take a moment to look at the file preview in comparison to how the rendered Jupyter Notebook looks like.
 Remember that, like Markdown, Jupyter Notebooks are plain text JSON files that tell the sevice how to render them.
 So when you look at the raw contents, it can be very hard to tell what's going on.
 Markdown is a bit more readable (and is why most of us write directly inside of Markdown) but Jupyter Notebooks aren't disigned to have pretty 'human readable' code inside.